We introduced a social login to our Supabase login system. It's actually possible to automate the profile creation.

-This is super cool, as most social providers give us a username and profile image already.
+This is super cool, as most social providers already give us a username and profile image.

 Let's take our existing GitHub login as an example and see how to automate the profile creation.

-This means you can set a trigger for a specific action on which action should happen.
+This means you can set a trigger for a specific action which action should happen.

 Mix that with Supabase functions, and we can trigger a function to create a profile on user creation. ✨